 Managing Behavior in Organizations (MNGT 360)

-Examine the many factors that affect organizational behavior, such as employee engagement, communication and decision-making and the role they play in the management of work.
+Examine the many factors that affect organizational behavior, such as employee engagement, communication and decision-making.
+Explore the role they play in the management of work.

-Explore how commodity markets were created, how commodities are traded from producers to final consumers, the role of transportation and storage, among other topics.
-It provides a broad and detailed discussion of economic theories behind markets, how they work in practice and the current state of these markets in the world.
+Explore how commodity markets were created, how commodities are traded from producers to final consumers and the role of transportation and storage.